TI-Forest-Sector-Modelling/C-Module/README.md

 By running the provided example, the C-Module will calculate carbon stocks and stock changes in forest aboveground biomass (-CF_AGB), in forest belowground biomass (-CF_BGB), and in HWP (-C_HWP).
 Carbon stocks and stock changes in forest soil (-CF_S) and dead wood and litter (-CF_DWL) will not be calculated.

+The target folder for input and output data of the C-Module can be changed from the default settings (\C-Module\c_module\data) by specifying -FP when executing the package from the CLI.
+  >run_cmodule -SC 1 -FP "\your_folderpath"

+If executed from an IDE, a target folder can be specified in `default_parametres.py` using `folderpath = "\your_folderpath"`.

+When specifying a target folder, necessary input data from the GitHub repository will be automatically downloaded to ensure the functionlity of the package.
+The provided path should match OS-specific requirements.

 ### Test suite and coverage report
 The C-Module comes with a test suite to ensure its functionality and allow for continuous and safe development.
 The